The 90-Day Real Estate Marketing Plan: Pillars, Budgets, & KPIs for Real Estate Agents

 Spend: About $4,800 to $7,500 across one quarter.

-Playbook Notes: Messaging, CTAs, And Creative Briefs
+Messaging, CTAs, And Creative Briefs

 Your plan lives or dies on relevance.
 A cold homeowner does not want the same message as a warm website visitor.
-Align each headline and call to action with the audience’s level of intent so you are always asking for the right size commitment.
+Align each headline and call to action with the audience’s level of intent so you are asking for the right size commitment.

 - Direct Mail headline: “How Many Homes Sold On Your Street Last Month?
-Scan for a two minute value check.”
+Scan for a two-minute value check.”

 - SOI email subject: “The {{Neighborhood}} price check: are your neighbors cashing out?”